isc-projects/isc-dnssec-guide/doc/signing.rst

 The "zone name" is self-explanatory.
-The "algorithm ID" is a number assigned to the algorithm used to construct the key: the number appears in the DNSKEY resource record (and is highlighted in the example above).
+The "algorithm ID" is a number assigned to the algorithm used to construct the key: the number appears in the DNSKEY resource record.
 In our example, 8 means the algorithm RSASHA256.
 Finally, the "keyid" is essentially a hash of the key itself.

-Make sure these files are readable by ``named`` and make sure that the .private file is not readable by anyone else.
+Make sure these files are readable by ``named`` and make sure that the ``.private`` files are not readable by anyone else.

 Refer to :ref:`system_entropy` for information on how to speed up the key generation process if your random number generator has